TobiasPSP/doneland_sources/Components/Human Interface/Rotary Encoder/Using Mechanical Rotary Encoder/README.md

 > [!TIP]
 > You *can* supply positive voltage to the **+** pin.
 It's completely optional, and you should do this only if you need to actively *pull up* the output pins.
 >
-> Since microcontroller GPIOs typically have built-in pullup resistors that you can easily activate by software, in most cases the **+** pin is not needed and should not be connected.
+> Microcontroller GPIOs typically have built-in pullup resistors that you can easily activate by software.
+In most cases the **+** pin is not needed, and you can save one wire by ignoring this pin.

 ## Live Working Example